The IKEA effect: why do we like possessions we had a hand in making?

 Using the IKEA effect

 Having spent some time around small children, I know it’s often a struggle to get them to eat a varied diet.
 If this is a problem you’re facing at the moment, then the IKEA effect could be of help to you.
-Ask a child to help you prepare something you want them to eat, and they will probably eat more of it than they will of an identical thing that someone else has helped them prepare [x]!
+Ask a child to help you make something you want them to eat, and they will probably eat more of it than they will of an identical thing that someone else has make!

 A chef flambéing food in a frying pan